 Long before Mark and I got married on June 20, 2015, we decided to see each other before the wedding ceremony.
 The photographer put Mark in place under a stone arch in a grassy area and took his last bachelor portraits before I arrived.
 He summoned me from the bridal suite and led me outside, where Mark was waiting with his back turned.
 I approached my soon-to-be-husband, my eyes welling with tears, and reached out to tap his shoulder.
 As he turned around, we were both flooded with emotion.
-I remember weeping and smiling a lot, and he stared at me like as if he were memorizing every detail of my appearance.
+I remember weeping and smiling a lot, and he stared at me as if he were memorizing every detail of my appearance.
 We spent a couple minutes alone, and those moments together were precious.

 From my own experience as a bride having done a “first look”—that is, I saw my husband before the ceremony—I can you give my recommendation to see your fiancé before the ceremony.
 However, now I can analyze this increasingly popular trend from the perspective of a wedding photographer, and there is much more to consider regarding how a first look can influence the rest of your day.